 Making The Drop: When a surfer has successfully paddled, stood up, and slid down the face and continues to ride they have made the drop.

 Maxed Out: When swells get too big for a local break and they are closing out, that beach is maxed out.

 Men In Grey Suits: Sharks, typically Great White Sharks.

 Mushburger: Soft waves that are generally more fun on a longboard.

 Mystery Spot: We know where it is, be we aren’t saying where it is.

 Neoprene: What wetsuits are made out of.
 One part rubber, one part petroleum (give or take).

 Noodle Arms: What your arms are after a long day of surfing … tired and feeling like noodles more than arms.

 Nose: The tip and pointed part of a surfboard.
 The nose is rounded on longboards and many mid length surfboards.

-Nose Riding: A move performed on a longboard during which a surfer will stand on the nose of the boards as they surf down the line.
+Nose Riding: A move performed on a longboard during which a surfer will stand on the nose of the longboard as they surf down the line of wave.